Alweena-Fatima/BasicInterviewQuestion/Javaoops.md

 # OOPs Concepts

 1.) **Define OOPs?**
-Ans: OOPs, or Object-Oriented Programming, is a programming paradigm where code is organized into objects.
+Ans: OOPs, or Object-Oriented Programming, is a programming paradigm(method to solve some problem) where code is organized into objects.
 These objects combine data and the methods that operate on that data, making programs
 more modular, reusable, and easier to maintain.

 ---